vandanakr20/motif-mark/README.md

 # Motif-Mark

 Motif-Mark is a python program used to visualize motifs on sequences.
 This program takes in a fasta file and a txt file with motifs, and creates an image with the all motif locations on each sequence depicted as a png.
+Exons are depicted with rectangles and motifs with lines.

 Usage: ./motif-mark-oop.py -f [Fasta File] -m [Motif File]